PersephoneQueenOfFlowers/ticketmaster-discovery/README.md

 Assignment displays a home page with event data from tm discovery api.
 Did not want to use api even though it works.
 Reason is that the call errors out with a 429 after a seemingly small number of calls.
 Please see screenshot png api-fail-429.png in src directory.
+Additionally, due to old machine and OS, did not install commonly used tools: SCSS, moment.
+They broke the application before OS upgrade and didn't want to risk it.
+Included commented version of SCSS use example for BEM-style pre-process formatting.

 Automatic proxy is set up in package.json to avoid CORS issues.